Connecting with others face-to-face

 - Longtime resident of different parts of Africa spoke in French with our French-language students (Spring 2012) and with English classes (Fall 2012) about her experiences in French-speaking African nations

-- A local holocaust survivor from the former Czechoslovakia spoke with our 8th graders about his experiences and about being an “upstander” against hate (every academic year since 2011)
+- A local holocaust survivor from the former Czechoslovakia spoke with our 8th graders about his experiences and about being an “upstander” against hate (2011-13)

-- Fourth- through 6th-grade students had a lesson on Tai Chi in PE classes (Fall 2011)
+- Fourth- through sixth-grade students had a lesson on Tai Chi in PE classes (Fall 2011)

 - Two Kenyans spoke with an English teacher’s classes about African colonization and decolonization (Fall 2011)